 The H. Milton Stewart School of Industrial and Systems Engineering at the Georgia Institute of Technology in Atlanta, Georgia, invites applications for multiple faculty positions.
 Appointments can be made at the Assistant Professor, Associate Professor, and Professor ranks, commensurate with the individual's record.
-Applicants from all research areas will be considered, including advanced manufacturing; analytics and machine learning; applied probability and simulation; data science and statistics; economic decision analysis; energy and sustainable systems; health and humanitarian systems; optimization; supply chain engineering; and system informatics and control.
+Applicants from all research areas relevant to the discipline will be considered.

 Successful candidates will be expected to lead independent research at the cutting edge of their field and build a strong sponsored‐research program.
 Candidates are also expected to demonstrate an exceptional commitment to the teaching and mentoring of a diverse student body.
 Along with undergraduate and graduate teaching, each position requires a balance of research and service responsibilities.

-Applicants should submit: (1) a letter of application; (2) curriculum vitae; (3) a statement of research interests; (4) a statement of education interests addressing teaching interests as well as their advising/ mentoring philosophy; (5) a statement describing their understanding of, prior engagement in, and plans for future activities to support DEI; and (6) the names and contact information for at least three references.
+Applicants should submit: (1) a letter of application; (2) curriculum vitae; (3) a statement of research interests; (4) a statement of education interests addressing teaching interests as well as advising/mentoring philosophy; (5) a statement describing your understanding of, prior engagement in, and plans for future activities to support DEI; and (6) the names and contact information for at least three references.
 Application materials should be submitted below.
 Requests for information may be directed to the search committee co-chairs, Drs.
-Alejandro Toriello and Yao Xie (email@example.com).
-Applications will be considered beginning September 15, 2021, but the search will continue until the positions are filled.
+Hayriye Ayhan and Christos Alexopoulos, at firstname.lastname@example.org.
+Applications will be considered effective immediately, but the search will continue until the positions are filled.
 A Ph.D. degree or equivalent qualification is required by the start of the appointment, and a background check must be completed prior to employment.

 Diversity is one of Georgia Tech's greatest strengths and one of the major priorities identified in our strategic plan.
 Georgia Tech is an equal education/employment opportunity institution dedicated to building a diverse community.
 We believe that diversity includes the individual differences among people from differing social, racial, or ethnic backgrounds, gender, sexual orientations, gender identities and expressions, economic circumstances, personal characteristics, philosophical outlooks, life experiences, perspectives, beliefs, expectations, physical abilities, and aspirations.
 Each of these characteristics, both singularly and in combination, contributes to the richness of the Georgia Tech community.